At a Glance

 ✨Tip Number 1

-Familiarise yourself with the key areas of housing law, especially topics like disrepair and anti-social behaviour.
-This will not only help you in interviews but also demonstrate your commitment to the role.
+Familiarise yourself with the key areas of housing law, especially topics like housing disrepair and anti-social behaviour.
+This knowledge will not only help you in interviews but also demonstrate your commitment to the role.

 ✨Tip Number 2

 Network with professionals in the civil litigation field, particularly those who specialise in housing law.
-Attend relevant events or join online forums to make connections that could lead to valuable insights or referrals.
+Attend relevant legal seminars or webinars to make connections that could lead to valuable insights or referrals.

 ✨Tip Number 3

-Prepare for potential interview questions by reviewing common scenarios related to housing cases.
-Think about how you would approach issues like homelessness or judicial reviews, as this will showcase your practical knowledge.
+Prepare for potential interview questions by reviewing common scenarios related to housing law cases.
+Think about how you would approach issues like homelessness or judicial reviews, as this will showcase your practical understanding.

 ✨Tip Number 4

 Research Sellick Partnership and their values, especially their commitment to inclusivity.
-Tailoring your conversation to align with their ethos can set you apart during the interview process.
+Tailoring your conversation to reflect their ethos during interviews can set you apart from other candidates.

 We think you need these skills to ace Housing Locum